twilio/twilio-verify-for-react-native/README.md

 * You will receive a push notification showing the challenge message in your device.
 * The app will show the challenge info below the factor information, in a `Challenge` section
 * Approve or deny the challenge
-* After the challenge is updated, you will see the challenge status in the backend's `Create Push Challenge` view
+* After the challenge is updated, you will see the challenge status in the backend's `Create a push challenge` section, as `Login request approved!` or `Login request denied!`, below the `Create challenge` button

 ## Errors